brandonrandle/.env/README.md

 # env
 A repo for my environment settings.
+Forked from brandonrandle/.env

+I've modified the files to fit my needs/preferences.
+Original is dope tho.

 ### Features
   - Git completion script